CloseClose

 • Green leafy vegetables, like kale and broccoli

-• Calcium-fortified dietary products and beverages, like cereal, soy products, fruit juices, and milk alternatives
+• Calcium-fortified nutritional products and beverages, like cereal, soy products, fruit juices, and milk alternatives

 • Fish with edible soft bones, like canned salmon and sardines